 - Artifact Removal (e.g., Blind source separation) - To truly use BCI in daily life, one would produce many side artifacts include large muscle movements, head movements, and speech.
 Thus, effective pre-processing techniques are needed.
 We are exploring contemporary techniques such as deep learning, autoencoders, Riemannian geometry, and a class of techniques called blind source separation.

-- Interface Design - design of interface directly impacts the performance of BCI, not because of usability but because of the evoked brain signals.
+- Interface Design - design of the interface directly impacts the performance of BCI, not because of usability but because of the evoked brain signals.
 An effective user interface will allow the BCI to record strong and clean evoked signals, which will then be input into machine learning algorithms.
 Hence, rigorous experiments are needed to be carried to understand different parameters of design.
 For example, in a BCI speller, one may question how the letters should be colored, shaped, or presented - all of this surprisingly affect the brain signals being evoked

-Project 2: Applied Machine Learning
+Project 2: Deep Learning